Publications

 Examines how the urgency of the energy transition can lead to weakened cost controls on capital projects.
 Using evidence from large-scale energy infrastructure, the paper argues for maintaining rigorous capital discipline even as investment accelerates toward net-zero targets.

-AI in Action: How the Hong Kong Development Bureau Built the Project Surveillance System
+AI in Action: How the Hong Kong Development Bureau Built the Project Supervision System

-Documents the design and deployment of an AI-powered early warning system that monitors over 200 capital projects in Hong Kong.
+Documents the design and deployment of an AI-powered early warning system that monitors the active projects in Hong Kong's public-works portfolio.
 The system uses machine learning to detect signals of cost overrun and schedule delay, enabling proactive intervention by the government.

 Updating the Evidence Behind the Optimism Bias Uplifts for Transport Appraisals